What are Application Policies?

 have been hard coded parameters that were embedded within an application

 program.
 Sometimes, some of these parameters are placed into configuration

-restarting the application (or having the application re-read the
+the application (or having the application re-read the configuration file).

-may refer to additional policies and applications as needed to solve
+refer to additional policies and applications as needed to solve advanced

 Who would use them?

-they tend to be managed by various groups or organizations within
+applications as they tend to be managed by various groups or organizations

 Configuration data in a centralized policy store allows an inventory of the

 existing configurations to exist and be managed, as well as determine what

 systems are actually out there in the network.